PaymentFusion/paymentfusion.github.io/_posts/2020-09-30-Payment_Fusion_Gateway_v1.0.8.md

 * Long merchant names (25+ characters) are now tolerated in healthcare transactions.
 * The Batch Net amount is now correct when performing a credit on a force-capture.
 * Correctly sends Purchase Return Authorization (PRA) refunds to the processor.
+* Fixes an issue where the source can be unspecified on a batch report.

 &nbsp;
 ###### Deployment schedule
 * * *
-**Sandbox**: Monday, October 5 between 5:00 PM and 6:00 AM Pacific.
+**Sandbox**: Tuesday, October 13 between 5:00 PM and 6:00 AM Pacific.
 <br>
-**Production**: Tuesday, October 6 between 5:00 PM and 6:00 PM Pacific.
+**Production**: Wednesday, October 14 between 5:00 PM and 6:00 PM Pacific.